Director-General and Distinguished Professor

 Mori studies three-dimensional (3D) classification problems in a subfield known as birational classification theory of algebraic geometry.
-Algebraic geometry is a field in science that deals with shapes known as “algebraic varieties.”
+Algebraic geometry is a field in science that deals with shapes known as "algebraic varieties."
 Such an algebraic variety can appear in many slightly different forms if it is of dimension 2 (2D) or higher.
 The differences between these forms may be understood as partial dents or sharp points similar to those that appear in a physical object when it is struck by another.
-“Birational classification” refers to an approach where we ignore these minor differences when categorizing algebraic varieties.
-We know that most surfaces can be simplified by eliminating dents and hollows to produce a surface known as a minimal model.
-This operation is known as the minimal model program (MMP).
+"Birational classification" refers to an approach where we ignore these minor differences when classifying algebraic varieties.
+It was known that one could make surfaces into minimal ones and minimize these differences by collapsing certain curves to points.
+This operation was known as the minimal model program (MMP).

 For a long period of time, the generalization of the MMP to dimension three or higher was considered to be difficult; however, the introduction of extremal ray theory and application of general perspectives in was a major trigger for the development of 3D MMP.
 Following this, MMP was developed, and it was discovered that in a broad sense, 3D birational classification theory is linked to the conjectural existence of an operation known as "flip."
 Furthermore, in , by proving the existence of 3D flips, the problem of 3D MMP was resolved.
 Hence, the 3D birational classification theory was completed in a rough sense.
 Subsequently, with the contribution of many researchers, MMPs of dimension four or higher have been established in a practical form.

 |1975-1980||Assistant of Faculty of Science, Kyoto University|

 |1982-1987||Associate Professor of Faculty of Science, Nagoya University|

 |1990-2016||Professor of Research Institute for Mathematical Sciences, Kyoto University|